unbit/uwsgi-docs/FAQ.rst

 -----------------------------------------------------

-System administration is all about skills and taste. uWSGI tries to give sysadmins as much choice as possible for integration with whatever infrastructure already available.
+System administration is all about skills and taste. uWSGI tries to give sysadmins as many choices as possible for integration with whatever infrastructure is already available.
 Having multiple methods of configuration is just one way we achieve this.

 What is the best webserver handler?